How Different Drugs Affect Sex

 “[It was] raw gritty sex w/ a beautiful stranger.
 It felt surreal almost.
 Then [later] the reality of the effects on my reputation, possibility of pregnancy and stds [sic] started to hit me a bit.”

-Yet some people talk about amphetamines like mere tools to help them stay awake and focused, describing no further effects, talking about them as turn offs, or attributing erectile dysfunction to them.
-It’s a dizzying diversity, but the raw science of stimulants suggests that the vast majority of people popping, snorting, or injecting amphetamines will experience sex heightening highs.
+Yet some people talk about amphetamines as mere tools that help them stay awake and focused.
+While others see them as turn offs or attribute their erectile dysfunction to them.
+It’s a dizzying diversity of opinions, but the raw science of stimulants suggests that the vast majority of people popping, snorting, or injecting amphetamines will experience sex heightening highs.

 According to Soptaw and Larissa Mooney, also a professor of substance abuse issues at UCLA, amphetamines blast our brains with dopamine, the pleasure chemical, and norepinephrine, a stamina booster, making us feel incredibly positive, energized, and focused.
 But they also alter the way we make decisions and can lead to an over-emphasis on personal desires and short-term outcomes.
 The drugs increase our heart rates and blood pleasure, which can enhance physical sensation, yet they also often delay orgasm.